AstraZeneca-NGS/VarDict/README.rst

 VarDict is a sensitive variant caller for both single and paired sample variant calling from BAM files.
-VarDict implements several novel features such as amplicon bias aware variant calling from targeted sequencing experiments, rescue of long indels by realigning bwa soft clipped reads and better scalability than other Java based variant callers.
+VarDict implements several novel features such as amplicon bias aware variant calling from targeted sequencing experiments, rescue of long indels by realigning bwa soft clipped reads and better scalability than many Java based variant callers.

-A Java based drop-in replacement for vardict.pl is being developed at https://github.com/AstraZeneca-NGS/VarDictJava
+A Java based drop-in replacement for vardict.pl is being developed at https://github.com/AstraZeneca-NGS/VarDictJava.
+The Java implementation is approximately 10 times faster than the original Perl implementation and does removes dependency on samtools

 To enable amplicon aware variant calling (single sample mode only; not supported in paired variant calling), please make sure the bed file has 8 columns with the 7th and 8th columns containing the insert interval (therefore subset of the 2nd and 3rd column interval).

+VarDict is fully integrated in e.g. bcbio-nextgen, see https://github.com/chapmanb/bcbio-nextgen

 Code by Zhongwu Lai 2014.